Here you'll find real talk about life and work, wedding planning tips, education for photographers, and lots of pretty, lovely things to look at.

 August 30, 2017

 You guys are marrying each other!!
 Don’t be afraid to get cozy.
-If there’s a big gap in between you, it ruins the lovely intimacy of the images.
-No one has cooties, I promise.
+If there’s too much space in between you, or you’re afraid to interact, it can look quite stiff and unnatural.

 There are endless kissing styles out there, but by far the most un-photogenic is the pucker.
 You know what I mean, the “round mouth”, “pursed lips”, “way you’d kiss your grandma” kinda kiss.